gmaxferr/dart-websocket-server/README.md

  * **SHOW_PORT** - If in the client overrides hostname with or without including the Port.
 May be needed in some server configurations.
 Defaults to adding the port, to remove it, SHOW_PORT must have as value the letter "n" instead of "y".
  * **SERVER_HOST** - The server hostname (could be an IP, or domain), currenlty is needed to specify on the client (injected on _/simple-client_ endpoint).
  * **DISABLE_TESTING** - If the testing features should be enabled or not.
 Set to 'n' if you want to activate the features.
+ * **TESTING_RESPONSE_MAX_WAIT_TIME** - The number of seconds to wait between attempts to get a response from the device.
+This will be done 5 times before considering the device did not send response.

 ### Via Command Line